 Airbus vision for Ethics & Compliance

 Over the years, Airbus has earned the trust of passengers, customers, operators and other stakeholders through the quality and safety of our products.
-To fully serve our communities and thrive in the future, our commitment to business integrity must be just as robust – this means conducting our business ethically and based on Airbus values, and in compliance with all laws and regulations.
+To fully serve our communities and thrive in the future, our commitment to business integrity must be just as robust – this means conducting our business ethically and based on Airbus Values, and in compliance with all laws and regulations.

-Tom Enders – Airbus CEO
+Guillaume Faury – Airbus CEO

 The following experienced senior executives and their teams are working to ensure compliance remains front and centre of all business that Airbus does.
 They are also working closely with the authorities to support its investigations.